 D'Hoffryn and his newest charge arrived from Arashmahaar in a heap before the Powers.
-The Vengeance Demon Master quickly rose to his feet, straightened his robes and tried to appear unphased by such an unusual summons.
+The Vengeance Demon Master quickly rose to his feet, straightened his robes and tried to appear unfazed by such an unusual summons.
 He worked hard to keep his doings far from the Powers notice for just this reason.

-His beady eyes turned to the vengeance demon trembling at his side and knew he should have let this one slide, but some imp told him that an over-the-hill actress whose husband left her for her personnel assistant would know a thing or two about vengeance.
+His beady eyes turned to the vengeance demon trembling at his side and knew he should have let this one slide, but some imp told him an over-the-hill actress whose husband left her for her personnel assistant would know a thing or two about vengeance.
 He should've kept to his own rules, staying far away from Hollywood when looking for good help.

 He bowed his head toward the higher beings, and asked, "How may I be of assistance, your graces?"

 "Silence, lower being," their voices blasted him, nearly knocking him off his feet.
 "One of your charges has dared to grant a Slayer's wish."

 The accusation hit D'Hoffryn like a Troll hammer.
 It was the one rule his kind dare not break.
 The Powers remained neutral in most things regarding demon affairs, with this one exception.
 A Slayer couldn't wish away her destiny, or the balance would come completely undone.